Miffy

-Miffy (nijntje, pronounced /nl/ nine-cheh) is a fictional rabbit appearing in a series of picture books drawn and written by Dutch artist Dick Bruna.
-The original Dutch name, nijntje, is a shortening of the diminutive konijntje, "little rabbit".
+Miffy (nijntje, pronounced /nl/ nayn-chə) is a fictional rabbit appearing in a series of picture books drawn and written by Dutch artist Dick Bruna.
+The original Dutch name, nijntje, written in lowercase, is a shortening of the diminutive konijntje, "little rabbit" because Dick Bruna's son was not able to pronounce konijntje.

-The first Miffy book was produced in 1955 and over thirty others have followed.
-In total they have sold over 100 million copies.
-In addition, four separate television series as well as items such as clothes and toys featuring the character followed.
-On 30 January 2013, a feature-length film, Miffy the Movie, was released in theaters and stars Eva Poppink in the title role.
+The first Miffy book was published in 1955.
+More than thirty others have followed, selling over 100 million copies total.
+The character has also appeared in four television series: Dick Bruna's Miffy Storybook Classics from 1992; Miffy: Colors, Numbers, and Shapes from 1996; Miffy and Friends from 2003; and Miffy's Adventures Big and Small from 2015.
+On 30 January 2013 the feature-length film Miffy the Movie was released with Eva Poppink in the title role.

-Four television series based on the character have been produced: Dick Bruna's Miffy Storybook Classics from 1984; Miffy: Colors, Numbers, and Shapes from 1996; Miffy and Friends from 2003; and Miffy's Adventures Big and Small from 2015.
+Miffy appears in a range of merchandise, including clothes and toys.
+The character has sometimes been confused with Hello Kitty.
+In 2011, following accusations of trademark and copyright infringement, Sanrio agreed to stop producing a Hello Kitty companion character named Cathy.
+The legal fees were donated to charity.